Plastic Pollution Has Reached A New Low: The Deep Ocean

-Studying these animals and their ecosystem has proved incredibly challenging, as humans cannot survive in these conditions to collect samples.
+Studying deep sea animals and their ecosystem has proved incredibly challenging, as humans cannot survive in these conditions to collect samples.
 Additionally, efforts to trawl and bring organisms to the surface have incredibly low odds of success.
 Even when researchers do find an organism, the pressure change from the deep-sea to the surface can cause massive damage to the animal, making them next to impossible to study further.

 Both trenches were found to contain unusually high levels of two major POPs: PCBs and PBDEs.
 Of the two trenches, the Marianas was shown to harbor the highest levels of POPs, possibly due to its proximity to the ‘Great Pacific Garbage Patch’, an area of over half a million square miles of collected plastics, debris, and chemical waste.
 PCB levels were found to be fifty times higher in organisms in the Marianas Trench than in those which live in the Liaohe River, one of the most polluted rivers in China.